747 (song): Name, lyrics and theme

 In its album version, the song is 7 minutes and 47 seconds long, almost half of that as an instrumental outro with characteristic guitar riffs and keyboard melodies.
 The title is not to be found in the song, and is not a reference to the Boeing 747 airplane even though the lyrics are flight-inspired: the Swedish original, which is slightly different from the English release, describes the narrator and an unidentified second character leaving or escaping something, towards an unknown destination, on a passenger airliner.
 It closes with a crash scene, moving into the instrumental outro.

 Lead singer Joakim Berg has said that the title of the song matching the length of the song was coincidental and that the band used only two hours to record the song.

 The cover image of the Isola album is an aircraft (in fact, a Boeing 737) which was also used as a backdrop in ensuing concerts.

 Music video

-A music video was recorded for the English version.
+In January 1999, Kent performed an exclusive show at Heaven in Stockholm.
+Parts of the music video for the English version of "747" was filmed during the concert.
 In it, the band is playing on a stage with a picture of an airplane as a backdrop.
 At the same time, a story is played up about a man who attempts to steal the mysterious contents of a briefcase, but ends up abandoned at an airport.